 A few days ago, I went Christmas shopping for my wife Holly.
 For those of you who have been reading us for a while, you may recall that neither of us particularly likes shopping in the first place.
 I’d rather stick a needle in my eye than go shopping for a normal person, yet Holly presents an even bigger challenge.
 What do you buy for somebody who literally hates “stuff?”
 How do you begin thinking about gifts for someone who is disgusted by things?
-It takes some mad skills to figure out what would be meaningful to my lovely wife, and I have diligently attempted to perfect this talent over the past decade.
+It takes some mad skills to figure out what would be meaningful to my lovely wife.

 Obviously, shopping for my wife is kind of an arduous task.
 Yet, it didn’t start out this way.
 I used to enjoy shopping for her quite a bit.
 I would spend hours trying to pick out the right things to get her.
 I wanted her to know that I loved her, that I appreciated all of the things that she does for me on a daily basis.
 Unfortunately, approximately 39 of the first 47 gifts I ever gave her were returned to the store.
 The others were sold in a yard sale.
 She either decided that she didn’t need them or that she wanted the cash.
 Of course, this took most of the fun out of giving gifts to her, knowing that – although appreciative – she just didn’t like stuff.

 Now, all of our money is shared which makes it even harder to buy things for her because she feels like she is just buying things for herself.
 Still, every year I ask her what she wants for Christmas/Birthday/etc. She replies with, “Please dont’ get me anything.
 Let’s not spend the money.”
 Stupidly, I usually stop planning here.